reactjs/react.dev/src/content/reference/rules/rules-of-hooks.md

 ##  Only call Hooks at the top level {/*only-call-hooks-at-the-top-level*/}

-Don’t call Hooks inside loops, conditions, or nested functions.
-Instead, always use Hooks at the top level of your React function, before any early returns.
+Don’t call Hooks inside loops, conditions, nested functions, or in `try`/`catch`/`finally` blocks.
+Instead, always use Hooks at the **top level** of your React function, before any early returns.

 By following this rule, you ensure that Hooks are called in the same order each time a component renders.
 That’s what allows React to correctly preserve the state of Hooks between multiple `useState` and `useEffect` calls.